 At this time there are fourteen alignments listed in this work.
 Others may come to light especially if the area of interest is expanded.
 The alignments are divided into two groups.
 The primary group is at bearings of 10° intervals from a common point.
 These intervals have been refined to 9.95° and the bearings have been divided into the recurring distance interval of 3600 feet (1097.3m).
 This distance, for want of a better name, I have called the Druid Mile (DM).
 The secondary group are all roughly East-West and contain further instances of the Druid Mile.

 It should be noted that this is very much a work in progress and many entries await the addition of information.
 Field-work, once all sites are studied and photographed, will be concentrated on visiting deduced points on the alignments in the hope of discovering other unrecorded sites.
 This would go a long way to proving the theory.

-For those who are interested in the origins and developments of the ley theory I recommend the website of Paul Devereux who has written a concise and comprehensive history from the coining of the term by Alfred Watkins in 1921 up to recent times.
-Go to www.pauldevereux.co.uk and click on ‘ley lines’ in the contents panel.
+For those who are interested in the origins and developments of the ley theory, I recommend the website of Paul Devereux who has written a concise and comprehensive history from the coining of the term by Alfred Watkins in 1921 up to recent times.
+Go to www.pauldevereux.co.uk and click on ‘ley lines’ in the contents pane

 COINCIDENCE? – Some statistics.

 The area chosen for detailed examination was approximately 25 miles east to west and 20 miles north to south, centred upon Guildford in Surrey.

 Within this area a list of all prehistoric sites; pre-reformation religious sites; other ancient sites; and sites of possibly historic interest was compiled.
 Eighty sites in all were added to a computer database, using AutoCAD, as Ordnance Survey (OS) coordinates.
 The data was taken from the largest scale OS maps available online using Promap to give a working tolerance of one metre.